Iggy Azalea discography

 In late 2017, Azalea announced she had left Def Jam Recordings and would be releasing a new project titled Surviving the Summer under a new record label in the following year, without any of the material originally intended for Digital Distortion.
 Azalea then released a new single, "Savior" featuring Quavo, on 1 February through Island Records.
 In July 2018, it was announced that the EP Survive the Summer would be released on August 3, and feature the single "Kream".
-On March 1, 2019 she announced that "Sally Walker" would be the lead single for her second album, In My Defense, which was released on July 19, 2019.
+On March 1, 2019, she announced that "Sally Walker" would be the lead single for her second album, In My Defense, which was released on July 19, 2019.

+In the summer of 2020, Azalea announced her third studio album, The End of an Era.
+On 20 August 2020, Azalea released the original lead single, "Dance Like Nobody's Watching", a collaboration with Tinashe.
+Following its underperformance, Azalea scrapped the song from The End of an Era and released the album's new lead single "Sip It" with Tyga in April 2021.
+In June 2021, Azalea tweeted that The End of an Era would be released in August of the same year.

+On August 25, 2023, Azalea released her new single "Money Come", her first solo release in two years.